hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/finish.md

 # Conclusion #

 Most developers who know about static code analysis know about SonarQube.
-While each language typically has its own linting and code analysis tools, SonarQube offers a unifying tools for many languages and teams.
+While each language typically has specific linting and code analysis tools, SonarQube offers unifying tools for many languages and teams.
 Additionally, SonarQube with its database offers the additional dimension of time to trend your metrics over time.

 This tutorial shows how you can easily use Kubernetes as a place to host a highly available server for you and your team.